 Additions/Subtractions to the Net Income Related to the Balance Sheet:

 Accounts Receivable – any change in the receivables over the period of time is either added or subtracted to the net income.
 If the receivables increased during the period this means customers did not pay their entire bill which means basically the business loaned them money (like giving them cash) and therefore the net income is decreased by this amount, i.e. the increase in receivables is subtracted from the net income.
 If the receivables decreased during this time period, the business collected more money from customers related to the past and therefore this increase cash, remember the customers pay with cash.
-So in this cash, the value is ADDED to the net income.
+In this case, the value is ADDED to the net income.

 Accounts Payable – here your business borrows money from vendors or gets value from them.
-So if the payables increase it is no different than getting money from them, the only difference is you get some kind of good or service from them.
+If the payables increase it is no different than getting money from them, the only difference is you get some kind of good or service from them.
 If the payables balance decreases then you paid the balances down with cash which is a subtraction from the net income.

 Accruals – very similar to payables except you are borrowing money from other sources such as credit cards, employees via accrued payroll or even the bank for a line of credit.